 How will a student add, update or remove authorization or an email address for a bill payer?

-Students may remove, change and/or update permissions for a bill payer (parent, guardian or spouse) to receive an email with an E-Bill attachment or for My Plaid Student by logging into SIO.
+Students may remove, change and/or update permissions for a bill payer (parent, guardian or spouse) to receive an email with a PDF of the invoice attached or for My Plaid Student by logging into SIO.
 Under the 'My Info' tab, select 'Manage Family & Friends.'